SRGSSR/pillarbox-web-suite/packages/google-cast-sender/README.md

 This plugin integrates Google Cast functionality into a video.js player, allowing users to stream video content to a Chromecast device.
 It supports subtitle and audio track selection.
 It also allows for custom source resolution, which is useful for integrations that play custom sources based on IDs or other middleware logic.
-Finally it also supports live streams with DVR capabilities.
+Finally, it also supports live streams with DVR capabilities.

 ## Requirements